Modern Slavery Statement

 • Security;

-• Grounds Maintenance services;
+• Grounds maintenance services;

 Steps the Group has taken to prevent modern slavery in our supply chain

-All suppliers are required to sign a Supplier Code of Conduct which includes the Group’s expectations with regards to the prevention of modern slavery.
+All suppliers are requested to sign a Supplier Code of Conduct which includes the Group’s expectations with regards to the prevention of modern slavery.
 Our terms of trading include clauses concerning supplier conduct in this area.

-Our standard form services agreement now includes provisions in relation to the prevention of modern slavery, and allows us to terminate the agreement should we reasonably believe that the supplier has not adhered to our standards in relation to Modern Slavery.
+Our standard form services agreement now includes provisions in relation to the prevention of modern slavery and allows us to terminate the agreement should we reasonably believe that the supplier has not adhered to our standards in relation to Modern Slavery.

 The Group’s procurement department continues to assess the Group’s supply chain in regard to the modern slavery risk, particularly in the high-risk areas noted above.
-Where suppliers have been assessed as having a higher risk of slavery and trafficking, additional vetting is undertaken.

 Measuring the effectiveness of our approach